yashamon/web2/index.md

 classical game Go, using some ideas of quantum mechanics.
 I have recently added details as I am interested in actually writing a program, any help would be appreciated.)

 [Incompleteness for stably sound Turing machines][20]
 >> This was in development for quiet some time due to difficult underlying philosophical issues.
-The current version distills the main ideas a purely mathematical result
+The current version distills the main ideas a purely mathematical result, an incompleteness

 <!-- In construction -->
 <!-- Geometric cycles in secondary K-theory -->